 Parents Need to Know

-What's the story?
+What's the Story?

-Although something of a Home Alone retread, it has far more brains, heart, and style, which will endear it to adults as well as young viewers.
+Although something of a Home Alone retread, Mouse Hunt has far more brains, heart, and style, which will endear it to adults as well as young viewers.
 Take heed of the PG rating for excessive cartoon-style violence.
 About two-thirds of the way through it takes an excessively cruel turn, when the mouse floods the house with gas fumes and blows the brothers sky-high.
 Kids will eat it up, but parents may wince.

 Casting Christopher Walken as an exterminator is just one of many inspired touches that gives this movie its adult appeal.
 William Hickey is also fine -- in one of his last performances -- as frail old Rudolph Smuntz, whose somber portrait keeps changing expression after he passes on.